View More Images

 Day 1 Beppu

-The Walk Japan tour leader welcomes everyone to the start of the tour in the early afternoon at our accommodation in Beppu.
-Together we set off for a gentle exploration of Kannawa, an old quarter perched high up on a hill offering sweeping views on a clear day across the city, Beppu Bay and the Kunisaki Peninsula, which we visit on Day 2.
+The Walk Japan tour leader welcomes everyone to the start of the tour at 1:00pm at our accommodation in Beppu.
+Together we take a public bus and set off for a gentle exploration of Kannawa, an old quarter perched high up on a hill offering sweeping views on a clear day across the city, Beppu Bay and the Kunisaki Peninsula, which we visit on Day 2.

 Beppu, which has more hot springs than anywhere else in Japan, takes the crown as the nation’s top onsen destination and Kannawa is very much at its onsen heart.
 Here, water vapour emanates continually from both vents towering above us and from grilles set in the pavement underfoot.
 Locals with towels in hand make their way along Kannawa’s narrow lanes throughout the day and into the evening to the many public baths found here.
 We may also come across some other locals at small street-side facilities preparing jigoku-mushi steamed food dishes.
 On our stroll we also visit some of Beppu’s famed Jigoku Onsen; ‘hells’ that are only for marvelling at and definitely not for bathing in.